TymeFly/eel/README.md

 ### Converting paths

-To convert a path to *nix format use
+To convert the path separator characters in some text to *nix format use

     $replace( ${root-}, "\\", "/")

-The [Result](#result) object will have a type of `text` and a value based on the optional _root_ value from the [Symbols Table](#symbols-table), but with forwards slashes instead of Windows style backslashes.
+The [Result](#result) object will have a type of `text` and a value based on the optional _root_ value from the [SymbolsTable](#symbols-table), but with forwards slashes instead of Windows style backslashes.

 To force the path to the format used by the underlying operating system then use: